 And in each home on the sea-beaten island, an anxious woman wished silently that her man was safe within doors, and prayed that he might come back to her with the next day's sun.

 Richard Connell was married to Louise Herrick Fox in 1919.
-Louise like her husband was a writer and one time playwright, but later became involved in the publishing world first as a proofreader and then a prominent editor for Condé Nast publications.
-When Connell decided to give up his amazingly prolific career as a short story writer (close to 200 published stories from 1929 to 1940) he opted as many did for the life of a Hollywood screenwriter.
-He and Louise eventually settled in Beverly hills.
+Louise, like her husband, was a writer and at one time a playwright.
+Later she became involved in the publishing world first as a proofreader and then a prominent editor for Condé Nast publications.
+When Connell decided to give up his amazingly prolific career as a short story writer (close to 200 stories appeared between 1929 to 1940) he opted as many writers did for the life of a Hollywood screenwriter.
+He and Louise eventually settled in Beverly Hills.

 Could Fuller and Allen have been part of the movie scene during the 1930s when this book was written?
 When Connell was just reaching the height of his popularity as a writer of scripts and stories for moviemakers?
 Death on the Outer Shoal certainly has a very cinematic feel with its dramatic fishing and boating scenes, the setting of the island itself including the lighthouse and cliffsides, the often heightened dialogue, and an exciting courtroom-like finale.
 It could've made a gripping movie and might have been written as a scenario prior to it becoming a novel.
-Anyone who has knowledge about these two writers your input will be greatly appreciated for filling in the missing details on this writing duo.
+Anyone who has knowledge about these writing duo your input will be greatly appreciated for filling in the missing details.